The Fishing ~ Halibut & Salmon

 out of Homer can really only be described as excellent.
 The daily bag limit

-All fish brought aboard are killed and bled immediately, ensuring the fillets are in the best possible quality.
-It is as fresh as it gets, and I’m sure that when you sit down to eat some, you will agree that it does not get any better.
+On a typical day of fishing on the Falcon, you will catch more than 2 fish, but you can only keep 2.
+Catch and release is becoming more popular all the time, and I have no problem releasing fish if you have more than you can use.
+All fish brought aboard are killed and bled immediately, ensuring the fillets are the best possible quality.
+It is as fresh as it gets, and I'm sure when you sit down to eat some you will agree it doesn't get any better.

 The "Falcon" will be at anchor 90 percent of the time while fishing.
 That is how I have always done it.
 It works for me, and it usually works very well.